EnterpriseDB/barman/new_docs/user_guide/quickstart.rst

     createuser -s -P barman

 This command creates a new Postgres superuser called **barman**, which will be used by Barman for maintenance tasks on your Postgres server.
+Alternatively you can create a user without superuser privileges, but with the necessary permissions to perform the needed operations by following the recipe in :ref:`Postgres users pre-requisite <pre-requisites-postgres-user>`.

 .. code-block:: bash